scott-griffiths/bitstring/doc/functions.rst

     $ python -m bitstring hex=01, uint:12=352.hex
     01160

 Command-line parameters are concatenated and a bitstring created from them.
 If the final parameter is either an interpretation string or ends with a ``.`` followed by an interpretation string then that interpretation of the bitstring will be used when printing it.
+If no interpretation is given then the bitstring is just printed.

 Exceptions